Boldklubberne Glostrup Albertslund

 Boldklubberne Glostrup Albertslund (BGA) was a Danish football club currently playing in the Zealand Series.
 They play at Glostrup Idrætspark in Glostrup, Metropolitan Copenhagen, which has a capacity of 4,000.

 It was a merger of Glostrup FK and Albertslund IF.
 The merger was dissolved in 2015.

+The club won the Danish Futsal Championship twice; in 2010 and in 2011.
+They also won a silver medal in 2012.